 |

-When the first photographs of the Crab Nebula were made in the beginning of the 20th Century, it was noted that the nebula was expanding.
-Calculating back using this expansion rate it was possible to conclude a Supernova explosion at 900 years ago.
-As a matter of fact, a Supernova did occur in 1054 which was observed and is documented in 13 independent historical sources (2).
+When the first photographs of the crab nebula were taken in the beginning of the twentieth century, it was noted that the nebula was expanding.
+Calculating back using this expansion rate, it was possible to conclude a supernova explosion 900 years ago.
+In fact, a supernova did occur in 1054, which was observed and is documented in thirteen independent historical sources (2).

 |